Supporting and promoting tennis in the Ann Arbor area

 Residency: Players must be Washtenaw County residents, with the following exceptions:

-(1) AAACTA members (you may reside outside Washtenaw County and still play in the tournament if you are an AAACTA member),
+(1) AAACTA members (you may reside outside Washtenaw County and still play in the tournament if you are an AAACTA member) and

-(2) Open division players (players in this division are not required to be Washtenaw County residents nor AAACTA members), and
+(2) Open division players (players in this division are not required to be Washtenaw County residents nor AAACTA members)

 Membership: AAACTA: We encourage all players to join AAACTA in order to show support for local tennis and to take advantage of the discounted entry fees for members (you can join AAACTA at the same time you register for the tournament).
 USTA: Players are not required to be USTA members, but if you are a USTA member, please list your USTA membership number on the registration form (there is a field for this).
 Also, please note that you must play at (or above) your USTA rating (e.g. 3.0, 4.5, etc.).

-FORMAT: Matches in the 9.0 and Open division doubles will be best 2 of 3 sets.
+FORMAT: Matches in the 4.5 and Open singles divisions will be best 2 of 3 sets.
 A 10-minute break is allowed between the 2nd and 3rd sets.

 All other divisions will use a Match Tiebreak (first to 10 by 2) instead of a third set.
-There is no 10-minute break between the 2nd and 3rd sets.
+There is no 10-minute break between the 2nd set and Match Tiebreak.